Class: Midsize Crossover

 The not so good: Sensitive park-assist system can become annoying

 The all-new Honda Pilot is one of 2016’s most significant redesigned vehicles, and after test driving a top-line Elite model, I’d also call it one of the best.
 The 2016 Pilot sheds its former boxy profile in favor of slightly sleeker lines that bring it more in step with the look of most class competitors.
 It also gets a host of newly available luxury, technology, and safety features, all while improving on the already excellent passenger and cargo versatility that have long made it a class standout.
-For more specifics on the Pilot’s new features, you can check out our First Spin report here and our Best Buy review here.
+For more specifics on the Pilot’s new features, you can check out our First Spin report here.

 Our tester was the top-of-the-heap all-wheel-drive Elite model, which comes loaded up with standard features such as 20-inch wheels, blind-spot monitor with rear cross-traffic alert, panoramic sunroof, heated steering wheel, heated and ventilated front seats, and heated second-row seats.
 Note that those second-row seats are captain’s chairs instead of a bench seat, which reduces maximum seating capacity from eight to seven passengers, but also makes for easier access to the third-row seat.

 Up in the front row, Pilot foregoes the typical center console-bin lid/armrest arrangement in favor of flip-down center armrests on the chairs.
 This gives a slightly more open-air feel and slightly easier “pass-back” space to the second-row seats—not a bad feature when you’ve got little ones back there.
 Second-row seats offer excellent room for adults, and even the third-row seats are comfortable for passengers under 6’ tall.